hub-kubernetes/kubernetes-CKA/multi-master-hard-way/README.md

 > While creating client certificates for kubernetes core componenets or admin user, its important to note that that internal user for different components are created by Kubernetes itself.
 Its the certificate issuers responsibility to ensure that the **Common Name (CN)** field is set correctly as **system:kube-\<COMPONENT_NAME\>**.

-##    Creating client certificate for kube-scheduler
+##    Creating client certificate for kube-controller-manager

+> The file **kube-controller-manager-csr.json** is provided that contains config for controller-manager CSR.
+Note the **CN** field which is kept as **system:kube-controller-manager**.

+` cfssl gencert -ca=ca.pem -ca-key=ca-key.pem -config=ca-config.json -profile=kubernetes kube-controller-manager-csr.json | cfssljson -bare kube-controller-manager`